 One of the most searched terms right now is “How to move out of the U.S.”.
-It doesn’t surprise me at all, but then again I’ve been escaping the U.S. for several years now, with an official move to expat-life in early March of 2020.
+It doesn’t surprise me at all, but then again I’ve been escaping the U.S. for several years now, with no intention to live there again any time soon, because I would much rather live abroad.

 According to several surveys, many Americans are seeking a better life abroad for several reasons right now.
-For some it’s safety from the continuously spreading contagion, for others it’s for cheaper living options, and for most, it’s just to escape all the chaos and find a better quality of life.
+For some it’s due to politics and the threat of losing their rights, for others it’s for cheaper living options, and for most, it’s just to escape all the chaos and find a better quality of life.

-As someone who has been traveling full time for over eight years, four of which I was a nomad living in other countries, I can tell you that you will get all of the above if you move out of the United States.
+As someone who has been traveling full time for over eleven years, six of which I was a nomad living in other countries, I can tell you that you will get all of the above if you move out of the United States.

 I know the majority of people think the US is the best country in the World, and maybe it is for job opportunities and “freedom”.
 But not right now.
-Now people want to know how to move out of the United States.
+Now people want to know how to move out of the U.S.

-Right now you’re better off starting a digital business or side-hustle, and living in a country where housing is a fraction of what you pay now, and so is healthcare.
+Right now you’re better off starting a digital business or side-hustle, and living in a country where housing is a fraction of what you pay, and so is healthcare.
+Taxes are also likely to be lower, and you might even find leaders who care about all the people!

-I can tell you right now, living in Spain, I pay 1/5 of what I was paying to live in the United States.
+I can tell you right now, living in Mexico and Italy, I pay 1/4 of what I was paying to live in the United States.
 If I really tried, I could get away with only spending $1500 per month to live here.

 Of course there are the technicalities like visas, insurance, and tax that I’m sure are the real reasons you’re here, so lets jump into that: